Modern Graphic Design

 One size does not fit all.
 Customise your portfolio and CV for each job application.

-Highlight the projects and skills that are most relevant to the specific role.
+Emphasise the projects and skills that are most closely aligned with the specific role.

 2. Nail the Interview

 UX interviews often involve design challenges.
-Practice explaining your design decisions and process.
+Practice explaining your design decisions and the process behind them.

 Be prepared to: